Freestyle BMX: Street

 In modern BMX, the progression of more technical tricks on street obstacles has led to this discipline becoming more divided from other freestyle disciplines.
 BMX bikes aimed at street riding typically have steeper angles and shorter wheelbases, making them easier to maneuver, but less stable at the higher speeds associated with ramp and dirt riding.

-Within street BMX there are a handful of competitions, however the majority of professional street riders tend to focus on making videos for DVDs and YouTube videos on behalf of their sponsors.
+Within street BMX there are a handful of competitions, however, the majority of professional street riders tend to focus on making videos for DVDs and YouTube videos on behalf of their sponsors.
 Only a handful of riders tend to focus on both, with competition courses and corporate sponsorships not considered 'core' street riding by many riders.
-One rider that has succeeded in both competitions and video projects is Garret Reynolds.
+One rider who has succeeded in both competitions and video projects is Garret Reynolds.
 Garret has won 13 X Games medals, as well as Ride BMX Nora Cup Awards for Video Part of The Year and Street Rider of the Year, and is largely considered one of the best BMX Street riders ever.